Fr4nz83/PWR-plugin-kubernetes/data/README.md

 ## Notes on the workload traces

-The original traces are stored in the csv folder.
-To illustrate the information contained in these csv, as an example we report the brief overview on the content of the Default trace.
-Text is taken from the README.md of the original repository)
+The original traces are stored in CSV format in the `csv` folder.
+To illustrate the information contained in these CSVs, we provide a brief overview of the Default trace's content.
+Text is taken from the README.md of the original repository.

 ### [openb_pod_list_default.csv](./csv/openb_pod_list_default.csv)